aestebant/mlhat/README.md

 # MLHAT: Multi-Label Hoeffding Adaptive Trees for classification in multi-label data streams

-Associated repository with complementary material to the manuscript *Hoeffding adaptive trees for multi-label classification on data streams* [submitted to *IEEE Transactions on Knowledge and Data Engineering*]:
+Associated repository with complementary material to the manuscript *Hoeffding adaptive trees for multi-label classification on data streams* [submitted to the *Artificial Intelligence Journal*]:

 * Source code of the MLHAT proposal
 * Datasets used in the experimentation